Customs Frontline

-Customs Frontline (海關戰線), previously known as War Customised, is a 2024 Hong Kong action film directed and co-written by Herman Yau and starring Jacky Cheung, Nicholas Tse, Karena Lam, Cya Liu, with Francis Ng making a special appearance.
+Customs Frontline (海關戰線), previously known as War Customised, is a 2024 Hong Kong action film directed by Herman Yau, featured an ensemble cast include Nicholas Tse, Jacky Cheung, Karena Lam, Cya Liu, and Francis Ng.
 Tse also served as the film's action director alongside Alan Ng.
 The film revolves around the Customs and Excise Department of Hong Kong.

 Production for Customs Frontline began on 30 March 2022 and ended on 20 June 2022.
 The film made its world premiere as the closing film for Far East Film Festival 26 on 2 May 2024 before its theatrical release in Hong Kong on 5 July 2024.